smart-data-models/dataModel.OPCUA/README.md

 The following entity types are available:
 - [MotionDeviceSystem](https://github.com/smart-data-models/dataModel.OPCUA/blob/master/MotionDeviceSystem/README.md).
 MotionDeviceSystem provides a representation of a motion device system as an entry point to the OPC UA device set.
 This instance organises the information model of a complete robotics system using instances of the described ObjectTypes.
 A motion device system may consist of multiple motion devices, controllers and safety systems.

 - [WoodworkingMachine](https://github.com/smart-data-models/dataModel.OPCUA/blob/master/WoodworkingMachine/README.md).
-WoodWorkingMachine is a machine that is intended to process wood.
+WoodworkingMachine is a machine that is intended to process wood.